-Pool season is right around the corner, and there’s nothing like hopping into a perfectly warm swimming pool for some fun.
-If you’re thinking about investing in a pool heater and looking to learn more about gas and electric pool heaters, I’m here to help!
+There’s nothing like hopping into a perfectly warm swimming pool for some fun.
+If you’re thinking about investing in a pool heater and are not sure if you should get a gas or electric pool heater, I’m here to help!
+Below, I cover the major similarities and differences between the two, and which pool owners should get each type of heater.

 - Your choice depends heavily on your budget, climate, pool size, local gas/electricity, and existing house infrastructure.